nlins8224/Oubinity/DOCUMENTATION.md

 ![columns](https://i.ibb.co/dmZBF6R/Screenshot-2024-12-01-143045.png)
 Notice that there are visible gaps, one is marked by curly brace and an asterisk (*).
 That represents empty slots in a column.
 Not every face is visible.
 Notice that there are also double colored fields in 'Bits merging right', marked by curly brace and exclamation mark (!).
 This is because algorithm checked only if visible faces are next to each other.
 It did not check if they are the same type yet.

 Next step is to check if faces are of the same voxel type.
 Algorithm takes a column and 'unpacks' it, i.e. it iterates through faces that were merged and checks if they are of the same type.
-They will be cleared, if not.
+If they are not, they will be cleared.
 Algorithm checks 'forward' direction first.

 ```cpp
         // this is copied, because bits will be cleared